litsasuk/My-CTF-Web-Challenges/README.md

 #### Solution

-- just a very ez sandbox bypass
+- master can do this easily

 #### Inspiration